jaken92/compliment-generator/README.md

 # My useless webpage

 A simple compliment generator.
 Playing around with different javascript functions to learn.
-The result is pretty useless webpage.
+The result is a pretty useless webpage.

 # Installation

 Save the files to your computer and fire up a liveserver.
-Or follow this link to acces it online:
+Or follow this link to acces it online: https://fantastic-biscotti-07387e.netlify.app/

 # Code Review